apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Snoop Dogg and Master P sue Walmart over cereal sabotage claim**
+**Men on Viagra may reduce their Alzheimer's risk - study**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68229529).
+You can read more about it [here](https://www.bbc.com/news/health-68232649).

 ## Requirements
 - Python 3.8